Offer ends in: 2h 7m 27s

 We'll also send other dog nutrition updates and advice.

 While it is low maintenance on its coat compared to other large breed dogs, the Labrador crossed with Rhodesian Ridgeback needs constant supervision on its ears.
 Owners may forget to check the hybrid dog’s ears for wax and dirt buildup because they are folding at a closed position.
-The moist environment on the floppy ears may provide a place for bacteria to grow, which could lead to infections.
+The moist environment on the floppy ears may allow bacteria to grow, which could lead to infections.

 Here are the necessary grooming items you need to have in your kit for your Labrador Rhodesian Ridgeback mix: